 Although it is smaller in size, the mic boom arm makes a great addition to any studio and has some unique features not available on other models.

 One, the suspension boom arm has a red LED on-air signal.
-This is unlike any other arm.
+This is unlike any other microphone boom arm.
 It doesn’t matter if this affects your ability to create better music.
-This is an excellent feature, especially for podcasters or those who need it.

 In contrast with other models, the sleek aluminum body is a striking contrast.
 This thing is very well-designed in terms of cable management.
 It comes with its native XLR cable, which adds to the price.
 This is a sign of quality.